warlookq3/edx-documentation/en_us/shared/course_features/cohorts/verified_track_cohorts.rst

   are assigned to this cohort automatically by edx when they enroll in or upgrade to the verified track for your course.

-* You provide the name of this verified track cohort to your partner manager and cannot rename this cohort after doing so.

-  Your partner manager sets up verified track cohorting for your course based on the name of the verified track cohort that you provide.
-You cannot rename this verified track cohort after your partner manager configures your course to use verified track cohorting.

-* After your course has been configured to use verified track cohorting, you will not be able to disable cohorts in the course, nor will you be able to change the name of the verified track cohort.
+* Provide the name of the cohort you will use for your verified track learners to your partner manager.
+After your course has been configured to use verified track cohorting, you will not be able to change the name of the verified track cohort, or to disable cohorts in the course.